MA International Relations

 This programme will shape your understanding of global politics in the contemporary world by introducing you to a wide range of theories, approaches and stimulating debates surrounding international politics and relations.

-You’ll have the opportunity to develop expertise in a specialist area of interest to you, whilst working with leaders in the field of international relations.
-As well as enhancing your knowledge in international relations and the complex and contradictory forces that shape the global agenda, this programme will equip you with excellent research skills, methodologies and approaches.
+You will have the opportunity to develop expertise in a specialist area of interest to you, whilst working with leaders in the field of international relations.
+As well as enhancing your knowledge in international relations and the complex and contradictory forces that shape the global agenda, this programme will equip you with excellent research skills, and develop your knowledge of relevant methodologies and approaches.

 This programme will give you the opportunity to combine the study of global challenges with an in-depth examination of the international relations of Africa, Asia and the Middle East.